ionathanch/system-f-redex/README.md

 * This doesn't belong here

 ## TODOs
-* Write tests for hoisting pass
+* Reduction in ANF doesn't preserve ANF: fix that (keyword: hereditary substitution)
 * Add booleans and if statements (this is of interest for ANF)
 * Consider adding fixpoints (this might be of interest for ACC... or not)
-* Reduction in ANF doesn't preserve ANF: fix that (keyword: hereditary substitution)
 * Fix ambiguity of ANF let-evaluation context after compilation
 * Finish Church encodings (F)
 * Add inventory of metafunctions and how to run things to this README